Glowacki-Shannon/Cybersecurity_Projects/README.md

 <a href="https://imgur.com/YaUEj3E"><img src="https://i.imgur.com/YaUEj3E.png" title="source: imgur.com" /></a>

-In the upcoming image, we'll observe how inputting a hash value into VirusTotal and clicking 'search' produces results.
+In the upcoming screenshot, we'll observe how inputting a hash value into VirusTotal and clicking 'search' produces results.
 This is made possible by the collective efforts of thousands of analysts who have previously submitted this file.

 <a href="https://imgur.com/ofovMqm"><img src="https://i.imgur.com/ofovMqm.png" title="source: imgur.com" /></a>